GLAMS-professional-skills/website/content/recaps/workshop-1.md

 Exercises: [repo](https://github.com/GLAMS-professional-skills/workshop1-terminals-and-shells)

+Not joined the discord but want to?
+Ask for link.

 This first session was all trying out the things which shells allow you to do.

 **Next week:** Git

 **What to expect:** Git knowledge is necessary for the Lean course, but is occasionally used to manage LaTeX projects.
 Or maybe you're looking at developing some non-academic skills.
 Some Git is good to know.
 - Heard of, but never used Git?
 - Comfortable with Git but haven't done much other than add, commit, push/pull?